HISTORY & DESCRIPTION:

 SAIL LOCKER to starboard.

-FORE CABIN with berths to port and starboard converting to generous double berth.
+FORE CABIN with berths to port and starboard converting to a generous double berth.

 AFT COCKPIT companionway to starboard, fore and aft locker seats with cave lockers under side decks.
 Stern lazarette, tiller steering.